csfulop/tanulmanyi-versenyek/dev-history/v0.2/step1-requirements.md

 - Single Jupyter notebook for data exploration and analysis
 - Three core analytical features: school rankings, city rankings, and school search
 - Dual language support (Hungarian and English)
-- Kaggle-native implementation with local execution support via Docker
+- Kaggle-native implementation with dual local execution support (Poetry and Docker)
 - Manual parameter configuration (no interactive widgets in MVP)
 - Table-based output (no charts in MVP)